StoDevX/AAO-React-Native/fastlane/README.md

 ```
 fastlane ios update-match
 ```
-In case match needs to be updated - probably never needs to be run
+In case match needs to be updated - rarely needs to be run
 ### ios build
 ```
 fastlane ios build